stas-prokopiev/local_simple_database/README.rst

 Let's say you want to want store file with int variable with name int_times_I_ve_eaten.

-Then you should define handler of databases (E.G. at the top of you python of program)
+Then you should define handler of databases (E.G. at the top of your python program)

 .. code-block:: python

     from local_simple_database import class_local_simple_database
     DB = class_local_simple_database("folder_with_all_my_databases")

-and then just use everywhere in you code DB["int_times_I_ve_eaten"] like as it was usual dict.
+and then just use everywhere in your code DB["int_times_I_ve_eaten"] like as it was usual dictionary.

 .. code-block:: python